 Returning now to the early 1950’s, Somi tells us that contemporary Hungarian modellers faced a serious problem – a chronic lack of suitable model powerplants.
 A few Czechoslovakian and Soviet engines were evidently in circulation, but both the quality and performance of these engines were generally sub-standard at this time.
 It was consequently inevitable that efforts would be made to initiate the domestic development and manufacture of such engines.

 Somi tells us that the first model engine to enter series production in Hungary, albeit on a very small scale, was the GyM 1 diesel of 5 cc displacement, which first appeared in 1950.
 This engine was designed by the late Györgyfalvy Dezső (d.
 2010) and made in a very small series by a single individual whose name is now lost, working in a tiny workshop with minimal machine tooling.
 Revised models soon followed in the shape of the GyM-2 and GyM-3 variants.
-The inclusion of a three-view drawing of the GyM-3 which appeared in the 1951 edition of “Aeromodeller Annual” proves that these three models were all in existence by the latter part of 1951.
+The inclusion of a three-view drawing of the GyM-3 which appeared in the 1951 edition of “Aeromodeller Annual” and is reproduced at the left proves that these three models were all in existence by the latter part of 1951.

 Another pioneering Hungarian manufacturer was the Szegedi Vas és Fémipari Szövetkezet (Szeged Iron and Metallurgical Co-operative), which began to manufacture model engines in 1953 under the direction of the well-known Hungarian free-flight modeller László Hódi.
 Early products included the 2.3 cc HV-1 sideport diesel and the Meteor 2.5 cc sideport diesel.
 In 1954, the co-operative initiated production of the Darú 2.3 cc sideport diesel (a development of the HV-1) and the Proton series of rotary valve models.
 The designer of the Proton engines was none other than our esteemed Hungarian informant, Ferenc “Somi” Somogyi!
 This manufacturing venture was located in Szeged, a town situated in southern Hungary.
 The Proton engines which were produced by this organization have been covered in a separate article to be found elsewhere on this web-site.